juju/charm-championship/README.md

   - Data Mining - represents a full stack of data mining and “big data” analysis.
   - Monitoring - represents a full stack of monitoring solutions for existing services.

-- Winners will be presented at the OpenStack Developer Summit to an audience of over 2,000 in Hong Kong

 - Joint marketing opportunities with Canonical

 ## Rules